The women who won: Down-ballot candidates make history

 The House

-Eight female challengers were elected to the House Tuesday.
+Eight female challengers were elected to the House on Tuesday.
 Former Vice President Dick Cheney's daughter, Liz Cheney won in Wyoming.

-The Republican joins Nannette Barragan D-California, Lisa Blunt D-Delaware, Stephanie Murphy, D-Florida, Val Demmings D-Florida, Carol Shea-Porter D-New Hampshire, Claudia Tenney R-New York and Pramila Jayapal D-Washington as freshman Representatives.
+The Republican joins Nannette Barragan, D-California, Lisa Blunt, D-Delaware, Stephanie Murphy, D-Florida, Val Demmings, D-Florida, Carol Shea-Porter, D-New Hampshire, Claudia Tenney, R-New York, and Pramila Jayapal, D-Washington, as freshmen representatives.

-Note: CORRECTION: A previous version of this story incorrectly reported the state where Sen. Harry Reid has served.
-It is Nevada.